shubham22malviya/Netflix-homepage/README.md

 # Netflix-homepage
-Netflix homepage using html and css.
+Creating a Netflix homepage using html and css. adding basic features and FAQ similar to Netflix